 So, in my life (so far) I’ve done theater, film production, pro-skiing, outfitting (as in horses), accounting, music performance (voice, guitar, ukulele, bass, flute, sax and clarinet) and lots and lots of audio.
 On the tool bar on top of the screen are paths to recent video and music projects.
 Prior to moving to Port Townsend in 2006, I was on the faculty of The Art Institute in Seattle for or 13 years in their School of Media. (no surprise.)

 I moved to Port Townsend in 2006.
 Here in PT, I learned to say "retire."
 Oh, I do continue to work (not very hard) as an independent producer of music and video.
-I still play guitar and recently took up the ukulele inspired by Jake Shimabukuro’s film Life on Four Strings.
+I still play guitar and took up the ukulele a few years ago inspired by Jake Shimabukuro’s film Life on Four Strings.
 I'm having a blast with it.
 Jake opened up a whole new world of music for me.

 From 2014 to 2019 I was the Board President of Camp Beausite which run programs for people with special needs.
 It’s located in Chimacum, just down the road from Port Townsend.
 I shot a video of our summer programs.
 It shows better than words what Beausite is all about.
 See the video.